catherinemokgothu/ProductManagementApplication/README.md

-CRUD Operation in Product Management Application
+CRUD Operation in Product Management Application using Springbot and Hibernate for storage

 * POST: Creates a new product
 * GET: Retrieve a product